wrouesnel/bup/README.md

 ##bup-webdav
 This branch adds read-only WebDAV support to the `bup web` command, enabling it to be mounted by WebDAV-compatible clients and read-directly.

+##dynamic-vfs
+This branch adds proper support for a dynamic view of a bup repository via the VFS subsystem.
+This feature enhances any existing VFS using system like bup-fuse or bup-web without further changes.